DrishtiShrrrma/deepmindxhuggingface-RL/q_learning.md

 1. Deterministic Environment: Chess - outcome of an action is entirely predictable.
 2. Stochastic Environment: Stock market trading -  outcome of buying or selling is not entirely predictable.

+# Monte Carlo Approach

+1. estimates value functions by averaging over many sample returns, based on actual experiences.
+2. value of states or state-action pairs without assuming complete knowledge of the environment.
+3. Powerful in model-free environments and can provide unbiased estimates.
+4. Doesn't require a model of the environment.
+5. Has high variance but unbiased estimates.

+# Temporal Difference Learning

+1. combination of Monte Carlo and Dynamic Programming methods.
+It updates value estimates based on the difference between consecutive estimates.
+2. Efficiently leverages partial information and is more computationally efficient than Monte Carlo.

+# Monte Carlo Vs Temporal Difference Learning:

+1. Monte Carlo: Waits until the end of an episode to update value estimates, has high variance.
+2. Temporal Difference Learning: Updates value estimates at each time step, reduces variance but introduces bias.
+1. combination of Monte Carlo ideas and Dynamic Programming methods.
+It updates value estimates based on the difference between consecutive estimates.